UNDERSTANDING HURRICANE WINDOW RATINGS

 A “hurricane proof” windows’ ability to withstand hurricane force winds would depend on the strength of the hurricane.
 While Florida Building Code requires product approvals for new windows used throughout Florida, south Florida areas like Miami-Dade require impact resistant windows in to be able to withstand particularly high winds because of the catastrophic damage tropical storms inflict in that area.

 After the high-speed winds of hurricane Andrew, most properties in Miami-Dade require a design pressure rating of at least +/- 60 to protect against a hurricane of level category 5.

 The PG Rating

-Therefore, the Performance Grade rating came into existence to encourage more accurate measurements of efficiency.
-A product with a PG rating must meet all three of the criteria above, including water infiltration, air infiltration, and structural load.
-A hurricane door with a PG rating of 40 may possess two aspects that rate in the 50 range, but the door receives the lowest score.
+Another useful evaluation tool is the Performance Grade rating which came into existence to encourage more accurate measurements of efficiency.
+A product with a PG rating must meet three criteria including water infiltration, air infiltration, and structural load.
+A hurricane door with a PG rating of 40 may possess two aspects that rate in the 50 range, but the door receives the lowest score of the three.